Impact of Large-Scale Structure Systematics on Cosmological Parameter Estimation: Results

 \FloatBarrier

 As described in \autoref{sec: pz shift}, we implement two cases of spectroscopic calibration additive bias: coherent ones and random ones; \autoref{fig: posteriors pz shift} shows the posteriors for these.
-We find that our $\chi^2$ statistics (\chitwodata, \chitwop, \chitwoncp; not \chitwocp) are drastically worse only with random additive biases, while coherent ones are handled quite well by the \pz\ parameters.
-However, it is interesting to note that for the coherent case, the shift parameter is not recovered perfectly (as it is $>1\sigma$ away from \baseline\ best fit).
-The random biases lead to even some deviations in the stretch parameters.
+We find that our $\chi^2$ statistics (\chitwodata, \chitwop, \chitwoncp; not \chitwocp) are drastically worse\footnote{Note that we intentionally choose to not be very quantitative with the comparisons of these statistics, given that their meaning is not absolute in the comparative framework of this work.
+Roughly speaking, however, ``drastically worse" covers multiple orders of magnitude differences, ``worse" encompasses up to a couple orders of magnitude differences, while ``not too affected" means less than order of magnitude difference.
+Note that in a real-data analysis, a reduced \chitwodata\ not close to 0 would indicate a problematic fit and would entail an investigation.} only with random additive biases, while coherent biases affect the statistics less drastically, implying that these biases are handled quite well by the \pz\ parameters.
+However, it is interesting to note that the shift parameters are not recovered perfectly for any of these cases (as most are $>1\sigma$ away from \baseline\ best fit).

 As for the spectroscopic calibration multiplicative biases, for which we also try coherent and random cases, the posteriors are shown in \autoref{fig: posteriors pz stretch}.
-We find that the stretch parameter is never recovered perfectly, and in no configuration, is the \chitwodata\ not adversely impacted while \chitwop\ only worsens for the first coherent case.
-The rest of the parameters are recovered reasonably however, except for the first coherent case.
+We find that the stretch parameters are never recovered perfectly, and in no configuration is the \chitwodata\ not adversely impacted while \chitwop\ only worsens for the first coherent case.
+The rest of the parameters are recovered reasonably however, except for the first coherent case, which leads to $>1\sigma$ biases in the bias parameters and one of the shift parameters.

 As for the \pz\ bias, as described in \autoref{sec: pz bias}, we implement two cases. \autoref{fig: posteriors pz bias} shows the posteriors for the case with the constant \pz\ bias as well as the linear one.
 We find that our best fit parameters are mostly comparable with \baseline; the \chitwo\ statistics suffer but not drastically.